Impro-Visor/Impro-Visor/README.txt

-Welcome to Impro-Visor (Improvisation Advisor) Version 7.0, from Prof. Bob Keller at Harvey Mudd College, 27 May 2015.
+Welcome to Impro-Visor (Improvisation Advisor) Version 8.0, from Prof. Bob Keller at Harvey Mudd College, August 2015.

 Release notes for this version may be found at the end.